Kyle Isbel Player Props: Royals vs. Braves

-After going 1-for-4 in his most recent game, Kyle Isbel and the Kansas City Royals take on the Atlanta Braves (who will start Charlie Morton) at 8:10 PM ET on Friday.
+After going 1-for-3 with a double and an RBI in his last game, Kyle Isbel and the Kansas City Royals take on the Atlanta Braves (who will hand the ball to Bryce Elder) at 4:10 PM ET on Saturday.

 Kyle Isbel Game Info & Props vs. the Braves